-The last two points are important.
+The last two points are essential.
 They are establishing the goals of taking online interactions into actionable real-life meetings.
 These meetings can result in mentors, partners, and referrals, even life-long friendships.

 Building Your Social Network

-You don’t have to go to networking events all the time, you just have to learn to make the most out of them.
+You don’t have to go to networking events all the time; you have to learn to make the most out of them.